Why are people so infatuated with Marrakech?

 6. Enjoy the Beauty of the Bahia Palace

 Have you ever wondered what a 19th century Arab vizier’s palace would look like?
 Check out the Bahia Palace, built for Grand Vizier Si Moussa and later used by his son, Bou Ahmed.
-It was raided by his servants when Ahmed died, but the palace has since been restored.
+Servants raided it when Bou Ahmed died, but the palace has since been restored.
 You’ll walk in and see breathtaking architecture from painted ceilings to elaborate tiled walls and floors.
 The gardens are also beautiful.

 7. Shop in the Medina Souks